-Paragraph 3 of Gas Transporters Special Licence Condition 27 (C27) has obligated National Grid NTS to use reasonable endeavours to update the default System Marginal Prices as stated in Sections F 1.2.1 (a) (i) and F 1.2.1 (b) (i) of the UNC by 1^{st} April 2011.
+Paragraph 3 of Gas Transporters Special Licence Condition 27 (C27) has obligated National Grid NTS\ to use reasonable endeavours to update the default System Marginal Prices as stated in Sections F 1.2.1 (a) (i) and F 1.2.1 (b) (i) of the UNC Transportation Principal Document (TPD) by 1st April 2011.

 C27 also includes the obligation to develop, in consultation with the industry, a linepack product by 1st April 2011 and, if directed to do so by the Authority, implement such product by 1st October 2011.
-For the avoidance of doubt, this proposal is solely proposing an update to the default SMPs to satisfy of C27.
+For the avoidance of doubt, this proposal is solely proposing an update to the default SMPs.